 It's important to turn your bedroom into a sleeping oasis.
 Remove all electronics from the bedroom and especially electrical wires behind the bed.
 This creates a negative electrical energy.

 Declutter if necessary.
-I highly recommend this book below: it really is life changing to tidy up.
+I highly recommend Marie Kondo's book The life changing magic of tidying up, it really is life changing to tidy up.
 You will feel more joy in every room you are in, in your home.

 Make sure the bedroom is nice and dark.
 If you're in the city surrounded by lights install thick curtains, or black out blinds to keep your room as dark as possible.

 Exercise helps in preventing insomnia, especially in the fresh air.
 I always sleep so well after a long bike ride or a cross country ski outing.

 Quiet your mind by writing down your to do list for the next day, or writing down what you;ve been thinking about, empty your brain for a good, peaceful night's sleep.

 This is one I use a lot as I have a very active brain and find it so helpful to get everything out and onto paper!

 Learning how to better manage your stress is key for any kind of ailment.
 Try a candlelight epsom salt bath for 20 minutes.
 You can add in a few drops of essential oils such as lavender, rose, ylang ylang or bergamot.